Nivolumab and Vorolanib in Treating Patients with Non-Small Cell Lung Cancer and Refractory Thoracic Tumors

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

-- Having progressed on at least one prior line of therapy, histologically or cytologically confirmed diagnosis of one of the following: * Dose escalation and expansion cohorts: ** Checkpoint inhibitor naive non-small cell lung cancer patients must have progressed on front-line therapy cytotoxic chemotherapy and may have received up to three prior treatment regimens provided no regimens included an anti-PD1 or PD-L1 agent or an oral VEGF tyrosine kinase inhibitors (TKI).
-Prior bevacizumab or ramucirumab is allowed. ** Progressed on checkpoint inhibitor non-small cell lung cancer patients must have progressed on front-line or second checkpoint inhibitor therapy and may have received up to three prior treatment regimens provided no regimens included an oral VEGF TKI.
+- Having progressed on at least one prior line of therapy, or refused chemotherapy, histologically or cytologically confirmed diagnosis of one of the following: * Dose escalation and expansion cohorts: ** Checkpoint inhibitor naive non-small cell lung cancer patients must have progressed on front-line cytotoxic chemotherapy or have refused chemotherapy and may have received up to three prior treatment regimens for stage IV disease provided no regimens included an anti-PD1 or PD-L1 agent or an oral VEGF tyrosine kinase inhibitors (TKI).
+Prior bevacizumab or ramucirumab is allowed. ** Progressed on checkpoint inhibitor non-small cell lung cancer patients must have progressed on front-line or second checkpoint inhibitor therapy and may have received up to three prior treatment regimens for stage IV disease provided no regimens included an oral VEGF TKI.
 Prior bevacizumab or ramucirumab is allowed. ** Patients with EGFR, ALK, ROS1 and BRAF NSCLC must have progressed on an oral TKI and may have received an unlimited number of prior regimens. ** Thymic carcinoma patients must not be eligible for surgical resection at the time of enrollment and may have received any number of prior lines of therapy provided no regimens included an anti-PD1 or PD-L1 agent or an oral VEGF TKI.
-Prior bevacizumab or ramucirumab is allowed. ** Small cell lung cancer patients must have progressed on platinum-based chemotherapy and may have received up to three prior lines of therapy provided no prior regimen included an oral VEGF TKI; prior regimens can include an anti-PD-1 or PD-L1 agent.
+Prior bevacizumab or ramucirumab is allowed. ** Small cell lung cancer patients must have progressed on platinum-based chemotherapy and may have received up to three prior lines of therapy for stage IV disease provided no prior regimen included an oral VEGF TKI; prior regimens can include an anti-PD-1 or PD-L1 agent.

 - At least one measurable lesion as defined by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 which can be followed by computed tomography (CT) or magnetic resonance imaging (MRI).